bigwoof91/scrape-mock/README.md

 # 18-scrape
-Scraping application that scrapes most recent headlines from the Wall Street Journal Website
+Scraping web-application that scrapes most recent headlines from the Wall Street Journal Website.
+Allows end users to post anonymous comments/opinions on each article.

+## Technologies Used
+- node.js
+- Express
+- Cheerio
+- Handblebars
+- mongoDB, Mongoose
+- Bootstrap
+- javascript/jQuery
+- svg animations

 ## Usage
 Download zip or clone repo to your desktop, then run mongoDB in individual terminal/gitbash: